July 2, 2020

 The needs and the value made sense, so the trigger was pulled.

-Perhaps Dundon doesn’t readily see the wisdom in paying the play-by-play announcer more than a certain amount.
+Perhaps Dundon has a set number for the team’s play-by-play announcer and is loathe to exceed it.
 Maybe, in his eyes, there are several people who could fill the role and do so for less money.
 The truth is that we don’t know what the reason is, and likely never will.

 The Voice of the Carolina Hurricanes